Characterizing Attacks on Deep Reinforcement Learning: Adversarial Attacks on DRL

 \textbf{Black-box attacks}.
-In general, the trained RL models are kept private to avoid easy attacks.
-Given such ``black-box" models, the adversary needs to take more sophisticated strategies to perform the attacks.
-In the black-box attack, there are different scenarios based on the knowledge of attacker.
-First, the attacker is not allowed to obtain any information about the model architecture, parameters, or even query information.
-In this case, the attacker can perform a ``transferability" based attack by attacking a surrogate model and then transfer the perturbation to the victim model. \citeauthor{huang2017adversarial} introduced a black-box variant of the FGSM attack using transferability, which we denote as \textsf{obs-fgsm-bb}.
-This attack requires access to the original training environment.
-In this section, we introduce several other novel black-box attack methods and propose to improve the efficiency of these attacks.
+There are different scenarios depending on the attacker's knowledge.
+In one scenario, the attacker does not have any information about the model architecture, or parameters, and it can't query the model either.
+In this case, the attacker can perform a ``transferability" based attack by attacking a surrogate model (of which it has complete knowledge) and then transfer the perturbation to the victim model. \citeauthor{huang2017adversarial}\cite{huang2017adversarial} introduced a black-box variant of the FGSM attack using transferability, which we denote as \textbf{\textsf{obs-fgsm-bb}}.
+Their experiments assume that the attacker has access to the same environment, knows the training algorithm of the targeted agent, and uses the same algorithm to train the victim model.

-\textbf{Imitation learning based black-box attack}.
-This attack \textsf{obs-imi-bb} is inspired by \citeauthor{rusu2015policy}'s work on policy distillation \citep{rusu2015policy}.
-The attacker trains a surrogate policy $\hat{\pi}(a|s,\theta)$ to imitate the victim policy $\pi$.
-Then the attacker uses a white-box method on the surrogate policy to generate a perturbation and applies that perturbation on the victim policy.

-We provide the details of attack \textsf{obs-imi-bb}, which trains a surrogate policy to imitate the victim policy and apply the perturbation generated from the surrogate policy to the victim policy to perform the attack.
-Formally, in a Deep Q learning case, given a black-box policy $\pi^T$ with access to its policy outputs, we collect some dataset $\mathcal{D}^T = \{(s_i,\textbf{q}_i)\}^N_{i=0}$, where each data sample consists of a short observation sequence $s_i$ and a vector $\textbf{q}_i$ which is the unnormalized Q-values, and one value corresponds to one action.
-We will perform imitation learning to learn a new policy ${\pi}^S(\cdot|s, \theta)$ such that we minimize the following loss function by taking gradient update with respect to network parameters $\theta$:

-where $T$ corresponds to the victim policy, $S$ corresponds to our surrogate policy, and $\tau$ is a temperature factor.
-This attack works in the setting where we don't have access to the policy network's architecture or parameters, but can query the network.